 Start by checking if you’re already enrolled.

-If not, mark your calendar for your Initial Enrollment Period.
+If not, circle your Initial Enrollment Period on your calendar.

 Gather your Social Security number and other personal info.